Writing a College Essay

 It’s not enough to write an OK college essay.
 It’s not even enough to simply write a good essay, particularly if you’re aiming towards a competitive school.
 Instead, you need to write an exceptional college essay.
 One so honest, well-written, and heart-felt that it knocks the socks off of them!

-|And the most challenging part is that you only get a few seconds to demonstrate that your work is worth reading all the way through.|
+And the most challenging part is that you only get a few seconds to demonstrate that your work is worth reading all the way through.

-Your college essay must be able to move the reader in some way.
+The secret ingredient is simple: your college essay must be able to move the reader in some way.
 It must be impressive, well-developed, and most of all, do its job.
 What’s its job?
 To reveal aspects of your character and personality that would normally not be exposed in your application package.
 It should represent you in the best light to a complete stranger.
 A stranger (the admissions officer) who will be picturing in his mind what sort of person you are and how you will fit in the school.
 Someone with the power of making a snap decision that can determine whether or not you get into the school of your dreams.

 So how do you write an exceptional, attention-grabbing essay that meets the criteria above?
 You do it by turning this stranger into a friendly acquaintance!